About the Royal Commission

 The Commission will draw information from a variety of sources, including public submissions and hearings.
 This will inform the Commission’s report and recommendations for mitigating and responding to, future natural disasters.

-The Commission will deliver a final report by the end of August 2020.
+The Commission will deliver a final report by 28 October 2020.